chdavalas/distributed_noisy_seeds/README.md

 ### Instructions ###
-You can use the dinoise algorithm with the help of an isolated instance of python3, the algorithm has been written by using the Python API of Apache Spark (Pyspark)
+You can use the DiNoiSe algorithm with the help of an isolated instance of python3, the algorithm has been written by using the Python API of Apache Spark (Pyspark)

+Note that this algorithm works only for undirected graphs (and so does the majority of PGM algorithms).
+Therefore DiNoiSe can be used only for social networks which define a mutual relationship between nodes/users (Facebook friends) rather than a one-way relationship (Twitter followers).

 <details>